trcrsired/Portable-Cpp-Guideline/README.md

 ### Prefer stdio over iostream if you cannot use a third-party library.

 iostream bloats binary size due to its object-oriented design.
-Usually, toolchain vendors need to optimize iostream for embedded systems.
+Toolchain vendors never optimize iostream for embedded systems.
 A typical iostream implementation costs 1MB of binary size.
 Also, ```iostream``` needs to include all ```stdio``` code, so please just no iostream.

 ### Do not use C++17 ```std::filesystem```